godotengine/godot-docs/tutorials/shaders/shader_reference/shader_preprocessor.rst

     #endif

 However, the ``#if`` variant can be faster in certain scenarios.
-This is because all run-time branches in a shader are still compiled and variables within those branches may still take up register space, even if they are never run in practice.
+This is because all runtime branches in a shader are still compiled and variables within those branches may still take up register space, even if they are never run in practice.